An interactive exhibition proposal for the American Museum of Natural History.

 This tapestry displays choice as a double-edged pizza sword, guiding one to sausage-laden sin or Hawaiian righteousness.

-Though the vast majority of this position was spent manufacturing custom printed materials in accordance with brand standards guidelines and toolkits, the projects most frequently photographed were more spontaneous or creative pieces.
+Though the majority of this position was spent producing custom in-house print work in accordance with brand standard guidelines and toolkits, our most celebrated jobs were done with chalk pens.

-This magazine spread addresses mycological fascination, featuring personal photos of mushrooms emerging across the gutter of the spread to put pressure against the text (an excerpt from Henry David Thoreau’s Walden) .
+This magazine spread addresses mycological fascination, and features personal photos of mushrooms emerging across the gutter of the spread to put pressure against the text (an excerpt from Henry David Thoreau’s Walden) .